-Proposed Amendment: Additional text in part 4 of the policy to allow the requirements of national policy and national planning guidance, including First Homes, to be material in the negotiation of the size, type, mix and tenure of affordable homes.
+Proposed Amendment: Additional text in part 4 of the policy to allow the requirements of national policy and national planning guidance, including First affordable homes.

-Intent: Policy HP3 establishes the need for all new residential developments to contribute to the provision of affordable housing.
+Homes, to be material in the negotiation of the size, type, mix and tenure of contribute to the provision of affordable housing.
 Part 4 clarifies that government policy will be a factor in negotiating the type of affordable housing provision.
-The proposed amendment specifically references the government's "First Homes" policy which is aimed at increasing the amount of owner occupied affordable housing proposed as part of new housing developments.
+The proposed amendment specifically references the government's occupied affordable housing proposed as part of new housing developments.